Do Go On - 407 - The Real Pocahontas

 It's been a long time since I've seen it.

-I've watched it and I was like, oh boy.
+I re-watched it and I was like, oh boy.

 So this is sort of the plot of that film.

-English settlers traveled from London to the New World with hopes of adventure,
+In the early 1600s, English settlers travel from London to the new world with hopes of adventure,

 finding gold and creating settlement.
-In the Powertown tribe in Virginia,

-Pocahontas, the daughter of Chief Powertown, fears being possibly wed to Cocoaum,
+fears being possibly wed to Cocoaum,

-a warrior who she says is too serious for her own free spirited personality.
+a warrior who she sees is too serious

 After having a dream about a spinning arrow,

-of the English.
-Meanwhile, Captain John Smith voiced by Mel Gibson.
+voiced by Mel Gibson.

 Mel Gibson.

-It's a bad choice for her.
+It's a bad choice for it.

 It's so weird hearing Mel Gibson.